ECG Basics Assessment – PSA

 13 / 29

-13. Interpret the Rhythm strip below:
+13. Interpret the rhythm strip:

 14 / 29

-14. Interpret the rhythm strip below:
+14. Interpret the Rhythm strip below:

 15 / 29